MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 -   A service certificate (PKI) that Configuration Manager clients use to connect to cloud-based distribution points and download content from them by using HTTPS.

--   A device or user must receive the client setting for **Cloud Services** of **Allow access to cloud distribution points** set to **Yes**, before a device or user can access content from a cloud-based distribution point.
+-  A device or user must have **Allow Access to cloud distribution points** set to **Yes** in the client setting of **Cloud Services** before a device or user can access content from a cloud-based distribution point.
 By default, this value is set to **No**.

--   A client must be able to resolve the name of the cloud service, which requires a Domain Name System (DNS) alias, CNAME record, in your DNS namespace.
+-   A client must be able to resolve the name of the cloud service, which requires a Domain Name System (DNS) alias and a CNAME record in your DNS namespace.

 -   A client must be able to access the Internet to use the cloud-based distribution point.